Simple Domain Generalization Methods are Strong Baselines for Open Domain Generalization: Conclusion

 \section{Conclusion}

-In this paper, we have comprehensively evaluated DG methods on open-set recognition during domain shift.
+In this paper, we have comprehensively evaluated the DG methods in the ODG setting.
 We found that the classic DG methods, CORAL and MMD, are comparable to DAML proposed for ODG in two datasets out of three.
-We have also proposed and evaluated the extended versions of CORAL and MMD that are injected with the techniques used in DAML.
-We have shown that EDir-CORAL and EDir-MMD can reach comparable performances with DAML on all datasets with lower training costs.
-We hope that this work will be exploited as the baseline for further development of the ODG methods.
+We have also proposed and evaluated the extended versions of CORAL and MMD injected with the techniques used in DAML.
+We have shown that EDir-CORAL and EDir-MMD can reach performances comparable with that of DAML on all datasets with lower training costs.
+We expect that this work will be exploited as the baseline for the further development of the ODG methods.
 A possible future work is to evaluate the DG methods, including our extended versions, in the ODG situations of other tasks, such as speech and natural language processing.
+Theoretical analysis to understand why simple methods work well is another important future work.